soundpress/RulesOfNYC/docs/c08/index.rst

 (h) A licensee must maintain a register of all complaints that such licensee receives from customers or prospective customers.

+(i) A licensee must maintain written policies and procedures regarding compliance with all of the laws, rules and regulations of Federal, State and Local government authorities having jurisdiction over any of the licensees’ activities concerning vehicle specifications, sanitary requirements, handling, transport, receipt, transfer or disposal of trade waste, regulated medical waste or waste containing asbestos or other hazardous, toxic or dangerous material.

+(j) A licensee must maintain all Report of Motor Vehicle Accident (MV-104) forms and any other forms that the licensee is required to file with the New York State Department of Motor Vehicles related to a crash.

+(k) A licensee must maintain all determinations by any Federal, State, or Local governmental agency or authority against such licensee, including but not limited to any judgment, decree, order, finding by or settlement agreement with such governmental agency or authority.

-(i) All records, receipts, documents, journals, ledgers, registers, and books that must be maintained, pursuant to this section must be maintained for five (5) years unless the Commission directs otherwise.
+(l) All records, receipts, documents, journals, ledgers, registers, and books that must be maintained, pursuant to this section must be maintained for five (5) years unless the Commission directs otherwise.
 This period for record keeping shall only be reduced if the Commission so directs in a specific case in writing.
 The Commission may in specific instances, in its discretion, require more or less detailed and/or frequent record-keeping and reporting requirements and may require the retention of identified records for more than five (5) years.

-(j) All records, receipts, documents, journals, ledgers, registers, and books that must be maintained, pursuant to this section be made available for inspection and audit by the Commission.
+(m) All records, receipts, documents, journals, ledgers, registers, and books that must be maintained, pursuant to this section be made available for inspection and audit by the Commission.
 The Commission may conduct such an inspection or audit at the licensee's place of business or, at the Commission's discretion, at the offices of the Commission.
 The licensee must cooperate with the representatives of the Commission conducting any such inspection or audit.

-(k) If any due date under this section falls on a weekend or City holiday, the due date shall be deemed to be the first business day following such weekend or holiday.
+(n) If any due date under this section falls on a weekend or City holiday, the due date shall be deemed to be the first business day following such weekend or holiday.

-(l) [Repealed.]